suha03/goodreads-books/README.md

 # goodreads-books
 suha suliman alswiket

+# Who read books ?
+There are 7 billion people in the world , 30% of people read books every day (or most days) and 60% read at least once per week , the most entertaining thing you do in your free time.
+ .

 # Abstract
-The goal of this project is to do basic EDA and visualization , to do Analyzing and Recommending Books ,  'prediction of book rating' and use regression to predict that the most entertaining thing you do in your free time.
+The goal of this project is to do basic EDA and visualization , to do Analyzing and Recommending Books ,  'prediction of book reviews' and use regression to predict that

 # Design
 This project is one of the T5 Data Science BootCamp requirements. based on the data from Goodreads-books
 I well answer to these questions